britton-jb/sentinel/README.md

 [license]: http://opensource.org/licenses/MIT

 #### FIXME vv
-- add view for password edit html
-- Change password controller update thing to not use the user_id, have it use the password reset token to find the user
-- currently working on wrapping up teh password changes
+- Need to actually setup the invitation thing on the HTML side

 - manually test
-- add specs for html stuff that fails
+- add specs for stuff that fails

 - update the README
 #### END FIXME ^^